 ENGINE 16 | 3115 Madison Avenue

-Operating Hours: Verify the business's working hours to ensure your call will be answered.
-Note any holidays or special closure days.
-Secondary Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.
+Working Hours: Confirm the working hours to ensure someone will be available to answer your call.
+Check for any holidays or days when the business might be closed.
+Other Contact Options: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.

-Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
-Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider understanding local $stateName state laws.
-It is also advisable to consult a certified privacy laws attorney to ensure adherence and to secure your rights and interests.
+Keep Your Information Safe: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Verify the Representative: Make sure the representative is legitimate.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider reviewing local $stateName state laws.
+It is also advisable to contact a licensed privacy law specialist to ensure adherence and to safeguard your rights and interests.
 You can find more information here by finding an accredited legal expert in privacy laws.

-Check Weather: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
-Operational Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.
+Weather Check: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
+Confirm Operational Hours: Verify that the business will be open on the day you intend to visit, taking holidays into account.

 Legal Issues or Disputes: Document any legal issues or disputes and seek legal advice.
-You may also report the issue to local consumer protection agencies.
-Report Listing Problems: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
-Fill out this form to let us know: Contact Us Form
+Consider reporting the issue to consumer protection agencies.
+Reporting Listing Issues: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
+Submit a report using the following form: Contact Us Form